 The first and most important part of our shipments' eco-friendly credentials is that we off-set the carbon emissions for every single delivery by partnering with Shopify's Planet app.
 With this service, for every shipment we send to customers, we pay to remove the carbon that would otherwise become released in the atmosphere due to its transit.
 The organizations we fund (such as Climeworks, Carbon Industrial, Running Tide, and Grassroot Carbon) are involved in direct air capture, mineralization, and nature-based carbon removal.
 Customers don't pay anything extra for this service - it's our gift to you and the planet!

 All of our packaging is manufactured here in the UK, and it’s all recyclable.
 Any paper products are FSC certified for sustainable forestry practices, and many of our materials like postcards, packing slips, and catalogs are printed on recycled paper.
-At the time of this writing, we’re also changing over the last parts of our plastic packaging to paper and recycled/recyclable options.

 Maybe most importantly, we avoid the need to ship, return, and reship by communicating as much information as possible to our customers up-front!
 We provide a high degree of customer service from the start of every transaction, including personalized fitting help via email and our many helpful articles like our Guide on How to Measure Yourself and our Lingerie Gift Guide.
 This personal touch helps ensure that our customers will love their purchase the first time around and not need to frequently exchange it for other sizes or styles.